DestinationsAsia14 Days Travel from North to Central Vietnam and Where to Go

 14 Days Travel from North to Central Vietnam and Where to Go

-So finally I quit my job to join my friends on a journey of stepping out of safe zone and discovered my country, Vietnam.
-It was 14-day travel going from Ha Giang to Quy Nhon, and it was the 14 most memorable days to me in 2016.
+So finally I quit my job to join my friends on a journey of stepping out of my safe zone and discovering my country, Vietnam.
+It was a 14-day travel going from North to Central Vietnam, and it was the 14 most memorable days for me in 2016.

-We (me & my friends) departure to Hanoi from Ho Chi Minh City on 9 Oct in the late evening.
+We (me & my friends) depart to Hanoi from Ho Chi Minh City on 9 Oct in the late evening.
 Right after arrival, we took a night sleeper bus (a bus with beds inside) to go to Ha Giang.
-I wouldn’t call it my first day of the trip because we spent most of our time in sitting boringly on plane and bus from HCMC to Ha Giang.
-And our journey was truly started on the next day …
+I wouldn’t call it my first day of the trip because we spent most of our time sitting bored on a plane and bus from HCMC to Ha Giang.
+And our journey truly started on the next day.

 Ha Giang Province, Oct 10 – 13, 2016